Yokachi/porn-picture/README.md

 # This module

-## name allow you to shearch Porn/hentai/r34 content with a symple systeme and a big API
+## porn-picture allow you to shearch Porn/hentai/r34 content with a symple systeme and a big API

 <br>
 <br>